Q: Where are you aching to go you have yet to visit?

 A fantastic culinary experience.
 A sip of a delicious, full-bodied red.

-That electric zap of chemistry experienced when embraced by a lover, existing or new.
+That electric zap of chemistry experienced when embraced by someone you adore.

-Q: How has companionship helped you grow as a person?
+Q: How has dating helped you grow as a person?

 Q: Which qualities do you find most attractive in others?